ronamit/zsh_stuff/ZSH_SETUP_GUIDE.md

 - **macOS**: installs CLI tools via Homebrew (same list).
 - Configures `delta` as the git pager if installed — no command changes needed, it just replaces the pager for `git diff`, `git log -p`, `git show`.
 - Installs Hack Nerd Font (Linux: `~/.local/share/fonts`; macOS: Homebrew cask or `~/Library/Fonts`).
-- Adds a managed tmux config block to `~/.tmux.conf`, including a status bar with session name, load average, RAM, and time.
+- Adds a managed tmux config block to `~/.tmux.conf`, including a status bar with session name, CPU%, RAM, GPU% (if nvidia-smi present), and time.
 - Creates `~/.local/bin/tmux-status` — the helper script powering the tmux status bar (works on Linux and macOS).
 - Backs up your existing `~/.zshrc` to `~/.zsh_backups/` and replaces it from `.zshrc.template.sh`.
 - Ensures `~/.zshenv` has `skip_global_compinit=1` (Ubuntu compatibility).